CypherPoet/100-days-of-swift/day-045/README.md

 ### Coordinate Systems and Positioning

 SpriteKit doesn't mess around.
 It respects the Grammar of Graphics and zeroes its Y-coordinate at the bottom, increasing upwards.
-This is notable, because UIKit's Y-coordinate goes the other way (top to bottom) &mdash; more like a Grammar of Page Layout... or something.
+This is notable, because UIKit's Y-coordinate goes the other way: top to bottom &mdash; more like a Grammar of Page Layout... or something.

-Furthermore, `nodes` &mdash; the objects placed in a scene &mdash; are positioned from their center: The point (0,0) refers to the horizontal and vertical center of a node.
+Furthermore, `nodes` &mdash; the objects placed in a scene &mdash; are positioned from their center: The point (0, 0) refers to the horizontal and vertical center of a node.

 These differences can be confusing at first, but they exist for a reason.
-When we start to introduce physics and other effects, it's handy to have a coordinate and positioning system that lets us think in terms of _worlds_, _universes_, and _bodies_ within them 💫.
+When we start to introduce physics and other effects, it's handy to have a coordinate and positioning system that lets us think in terms of _worlds_, _universes_, and the _bodies_ within them 💫.

 ### Falling boxes: SKSpriteNode, UITouch, SKPhysicsBody